puncakbukit/reversteem/README.md

 If Steem Keychain is not installed:

-* Login button is disabled
+* Login disabled
-* Start Game is disabled
+* Start Game disabled
 * Join buttons hidden
 * App runs in read-only mode

-Games can still be loaded and verified.
+Games can still be verified.

-Reversteem functions as a blockchain game explorer even without authentication.
+Reversteem functions as a blockchain game explorer.

 ---